cicixinyi/cloud-native-todolist/README.md

 ```
 ## Testing the App on Local Machine
 Once all the services have been deployed, you can test the Todo List features as follows:
-1. Look at the todo list.
+1. To look at and edit the todo list.
 In your browser's address bar, enter the following:

    http://localhost:6080/todo